NuggMD

 Due to its ability to alter the mind and body, it’s important to be mindful when mixing cannabis with other medications like SSRIs.

-Cannabis, similar to SSRIs, may increase serotonin levels by inhibiting serotonin reuptake.5 The increase in serotonin from THC, especially when taken in combination with medications like Lexapro, can lead to adverse side effects like serotonin syndrome.
-This condition can have side effects like insomnia, high blood pressure, and irritation.
+The increase in serotonin from THC, especially when taken in combination with medications like Lexapro, can result in adverse side effects like serotonin syndrome.
+This condition can lead to symptoms such as confusion, rapid heart rate, high blood pressure, or agitation.
+In severe cases, it may require immediate medical attention.

 The Complete Guide to Medical Cannabis for Stress & Anxiety